 Untitled, 1989, Gaeta.
 Collage, acrylic, wax crayon, pencil on paper.
 40 15/16 x 29 3/8 in.
 (104 x 74.5 cm) © Cy Twombly Foundation.
 Courtesy Cy Twombly Foundation

-Cy Dear pays homage to the prolific career of the Cy Twombly, an American artist from Lexington, Virginia who emerged as a prominent figure in the mid-1950s as a contemporary of Robert Rauschenberg and Jasper Johns.
+Cy Dear pays homage to the prolific career of Cy Twombly, an American artist from Lexington, Virginia who emerged as a prominent figure in the mid-1950s as a contemporary of Robert Rauschenberg and Jasper Johns.
 2018, Dir.
 Andrea Bettinetti, 92 minutes.

 Twombly is perhaps best known for his gestural vocabulary in paintings and drawings, in which each line and colour is infused with energy, spirituality and meaning.
 Digressing from the prior generation of American postwar abstraction, he drew upon the ancient, classical, and modern poetic traditions.
 The inspiration and innovation also extended to his work in sculpture, photography, and print.

 Under the guidance of Nicola Del Roscio, the President of the Cy Twombly Foundation, we meet a number of friends and colleagues from the artist’s life and career, including pre-eminent figures from the international contemporary art scene.
-Among others, we meet Alessandro Twombly, the artist’s son; Larry Gagosian, the world famous gallerist; Sir Nicholas Serota, the long-time director of the Tate Gallery in London; Jonas Storsve, the curator of Twombly’s widely-celebrated retrospective at Centre Pompidou in Paris in 2016; Carlos Basualdo, a senior curator at the Philadelphia Museum of Art; Achim Hochdörfer, the director of the Brandhorst Museum in Munich; Sally Mann, the renowned photographer and author; David White, a senior curator at the Robert Rauschenberg Foundation; the artists Dorothea Rockburne and Barbara Crawford; and Renzo Piano, the acclaimed architect who designed the Twombly Gallery at Houston’s Menil Collection.
+Among others, we meet Alessandro Twombly, the artist’s son; Larry Gagosian, the world famous gallerist; Sir Nicholas Serota, the long-time director of the Tate Gallery in London; Jonas Storsve, the curator of Twombly’s widely-celebrated retrospective at Centre Pompidou in Paris in 2016; Carlos Basualdo, a senior curator at the Philadelphia Museum of Art; Achim Hochdörfer, the director of the Brandhorst Museum in Munich; Lothar Schirmer, publisher and collector in Munich; Sally Mann, the renowned photographer and author; David White, a senior curator at the Robert Rauschenberg Foundation; the artists Dorothea Rockburne and Barbara Crawford; and Renzo Piano, the acclaimed architect who designed the Twombly Gallery at Houston’s Menil Collection.
 These testimonials lead us toward a detailed understanding of the man and the artist, looking closely at his masterpieces around the world and the different creative periods that made up his life.